Burrows-Wheeler Aligner (BWA) is an efficient program that aligns

 For detailed information, visit the BWA website.

+The current installation of BWA incorporates the most popular packages.
 To find the available versions and learn how to load them, run:

 module spider bwa

 The output of the command shows the available BWA module versions.

 module, including how to load the module, run the

 module spider command with the module’s full version label.
 For example:

 module spider bwa/0.7.15

 |Module||Version||Module Load Command|